jqswang/txsampler-ae/README.md

    ```
    $ get_benchmark_and_input.sh
    ```
+   The input file is quite large and it may take 15mins to finish the decompression.

    You will see a folder ```/data/txsampler_benchmark```.
    Let's go there to set some environmental variables:
    ```
    $ cd /data/txsampler_benchmark
    $ source set_env
    ```
+1. Modify the ```run.conf``` file
+   You need to edit ```/data/txsampler_benchmark/run.conf``` to fit your current platform.
+There are two fields you need to set:

+   `num_threads`: the number of threads you want to launch for each application (not applicable to PARSEC)

+   `cpu_list`: the CPUs that the launched application will run on (e.g., `1,2,3,4`, `1-4`)

+   It is recommended to run all the experiments in one single NUMA node and fully occupy every core of this NUMA node.

 Evaluations
 ============